 The Adjustment Bureau (2011) A future where creatures (possibly angels) are partially directing our lives based on a plan.
 But sometimes even the Chairman’s (God) plan can change.
 Matt Damon and Emily Blunt keep it real and fast-paced in this fun and interesting story.
 I appreciate the many great supporting roles with my favorite being Harry, the angel who lent his hat to Matt’s character.
 This is another great story from Philip K. Dick who also wrote the story used in the movies Blade Runner, Total Recall, Minority Report, and Next.

 The Martian (2015) Powerful performance from Matt Damon who conveys extreme control of his actions and great emotional reactions to what happens.
 I felt I have been to mars with him.
-I recently rewatched this movie and enjoyed all over again.
+I recently rewatched this movie and enjoyed it all over again.

 Arrival (2016) For more than ten years I have mentioned to my students that sometimes I remember the future.
 Well, this is a movie about this exact theme.
 Honestly, I needed to see it three times to catch what was going on but loved it from the first viewing.
 Amy Adams puts in an amazing performance with wonderful support from Jeremy Renner, and Forest Whitaker who has played in many special movies including Ghost Dog.

-Mr. Church (2016) A warm, funny and quirky story about friendship starring Eddie Murphy is a powerful and touching role.
+Mr. Church (2016) A warm, funny, and quirky story about friendship starring Eddie Murphy is a powerful and touching role.
 Also starring Britt Robertson who I enjoyed in Tomorrowland.
 It is an amazing story about the idea of what makes a family.

 Star Wars: The Force Awakens (2015) I loved this movie that introduces new characters and carries the story further.
 I am not a big Star Wars fan and have not seen all the movies in the franchise, but I highly recommend this one.
 Again there is a strong female lead, a great supporting cast that includes some from the past movies.
 I found this to be an intelligent fun adventure with elements of a great story about our place in the world and who we are meant to become.

 The Blues Brothers (1980) Yes, this is a 40-year-old movie, but it is still great.
-A wild ride, terrific music, many fun story plots, all done in over the top action.
+A wild ride, terrific music, many fun story plots, all done in over-the-top action.
 This movie is credited with creating a resurgence in Rhythm & Blues music and helping to rekindle some of the artists appearing in the film.

-Thunderhawk (1992) Another old movie still packs a punch with great scenery, good acting and lots of native Americans.
+Thunderhawk (1992) Another old movie still packs a punch with great scenery, good acting, and lots of native Americans.
 The story is not great, but I love the development of the characters, especially Val Kilmer, who is an FBI agent slowly discovering the truth about his father, his heritage, and himself.
 It also stars one of my favorite actors, Graham Greene, who was in an equally wonderful role opposite Kevin Cosner in Dances With Wolves.